Noctis0712/Noctis0712.github.io/content/posts/git.md

     print(i)
 ```

 If you check `git status` again, it’ll show that there’s been a modification to the file.
 Stage and commit this change with

 ```
 git add hello-world.py
-git commit -m “Second commit”
+git commit -m “Added a for loop”
 ```

+Notice that the commit message here explains in short the changes made.

 **Tip:** Commit different features differently.
 For example, say you're working on a website and you've made changes to a HTML template and to some backend logic.
 Commit these two changes seperately with relevant commit messages instead of committing everything at once.